 Junior for Home Affairs correspondent for the Sun charged as part of the Operation Elveden enquiry into Phone hacking.
-The trial was ongoing at the time of the Court of Appeal authority on Misconduct in Public Office being handed down.
-Application of the new law led to the acquittal of Mr Wells
+Trial is still ongoing.

 Prosecution of 30 members of a linked OCG supplying guns and drugs into the West Midlands are.
 Case involved under cover operatives and difficult disclosure issues.

 Successful prosecution of a rape involving the defendant’s step daughter.
 Case involved numerous child witnesses and special measures applications.
 Case also involved successful cross examination of three purported alibi witnesses all of whom were proven to have lied.